Sishya (film)

-Sishya is a 1997 Indian Tamil-language romantic comedy film directed by Selva.
+Sishya is a 1997 Indian Tamil-language romantic comedy film directed by Selvaa.
 The film stars Karthik and Roshini and was released on 27 April 1997.
 It was a box office failure.

 Plot

 Shruti, the daughter of ex prime minister, flees from Delhi to Chennai, where she falls in love with Aravindan.
 However, fate intervenes when the CBI locates her and sends her back to Delhi.

 Soundtrack

 The soundtrack was composed by Deva.